 A. Improving Loyalty and Commitment

 - Offering promotion opportunities or internal transfers makes employees feel more connected to the company and boosts their loyalty.
-This strengthens team spirit and reinforces the company culture.

 B. Reducing Operational Risks